-If you have multiple Echo speakers in your home, you can also use a feature called Drop In to connect devices like a two-way intercom – so, if you want to tell your housemate that dinner’s ready but don’t want to trek all the way upstairs, you can use the Echo Show in your kitchen to ‘call’ the Echo Spot in their bedroom.
+If you have multiple Echo speakers in your home, you can also use a feature called Drop In to connect devices like a two-way intercom – so, if you want to tell your housemate that dinner’s ready but don’t want to trek all the way upstairs, you can use the Echo Show in your kitchen to ‘call’ the Echo Dot with Clock in their bedroom.

 Both users need to grant permission before the Drop In feature is enabled – once enabled, the light on your Echo pulses green and you’re connected with the other person straight away.

 If you want to change Alexa's voice, though, we have a separate guide for that.